 The Gardening with Disabilities Trust Registered charities and individuals across the UK to enable people with a disability to take an active part in gardening and other leisure activities.
 Small Grants https://www.gardeningwithdisabilitiestrust.org.uk/services/giving-grants/ |

-The D’Oyly Carte Charitable Trust – Applications in by 6 Feb 24 Available to UK charities working at a grassroots level in the areas of the arts, the environment and medical care.
-Grants up to £5,000 The D’Oyly Carte Charitable Trust – The D’Oyly Carte Charitable Trust (doylycartecharitabletrust.org) |
+The D’Oyly Carte Charitable Trust – Applications in by 23 May 24 Available to UK registered charities working at a grassroots level in the areas of arts, the environment and medical care.
+Grants of up to £5,000 https://doylycartecharitabletrust.org/ |

 The Emerton-Christie Charity – Applications in by 31 Aug 24 Available to UK registered charities for core funding or project costs.
 The Charity’s main areas of focus are: education, training, disability, health, arts, culture, heritage, environment, conservation and science.
 Grants of £1,000 £2,000 and £3,000. https://www.emertonchristie.org/ |